China's buildings are watching how people shop, cook and steal

-BEIJING (BLOOMBERG) - Fintech is changing the way people borrow, invest and pay for things.
-But there's another type of technology - most noticeably in China - that's altering the way urban dwellers interact with their living and shopping environments.
+BEIJING/SHANGHAI • Fintech is changing the way people borrow, invest and pay for things.
+But there is another type of technology - most noticeably in China - that is altering the way urban dwellers interact with their living and shopping environments.

-It's property technology, or proptech - the use of new technologies like big data and machine learning to help individuals and companies buy, sell and manage real estate.
+It is property technology, or proptech, the use of new technologies like big data and machine learning to help individuals and companies buy, sell and manage real estate.

-According to Jones Lang LaSalle Inc., investment into proptech startups from 2013 to 2017 totalled US$7.8 billion (S$10.6 billion), with China accounting for about 36 per cent of that.
-In 2018, that figure came to almost US$20 billion, data from market research firm Venture Scanner show.
+According to Jones Lang LaSalle, investment in proptech start-ups from 2013 to 2017 totalled US$7.8 billion, with China accounting for about 36 per cent.
+Last year, that figure came to almost US$20 billion (S$27 billion), data from market research firm Venture Scanner shows.

-Here's a snapshot of some of the ways that Chinese developers are using the internet of things, artificial intelligence and big data to improve people's living and shopping experiences:
+Here is a snapshot of some of the ways that Chinese developers are using the Internet of Things (IoT), artificial intelligence and big data to improve people's living and shopping experiences.

 COOKING WITH GAS

-Dalian Wanda Group Co. upgraded its property management platforms at two Wanda Plazas by installing cameras that use behaviour-recognition technology to track shoppers' movements inside the mall, such as how long a person lingers in a store and whether they walk out with a bag in their hand.
+Dalian Wanda Group upgraded its property management platforms at two Wanda Plazas by installing cameras that use behaviour-recognition technology to track shoppers' movements inside the mall, such as how long a person lingers in a store and whether he walks out with a bag in his hand.

 The technology, from Wanda's Huiyun management system, allows the group to capture and analyse a person's age, gender and shopping patterns, letting the landlord better optimise merchant layouts.

-Shoppers don't know it, but they're also assigned a computerised ID so they're recognised upon their next visit.
+Shoppers do not know it, but they are also assigned a computerised ID so that they are recognised on their next visit.

-Sensitive information, including people's facial images, isn't stored to prevent the risk of personal privacy infringement issues and potential legal disputes, the company says.
+Sensitive information, including people's facial images, is not stored to prevent the risk of personal privacy infringement issues and potential legal disputes, the company says.

 The technology enables the company to turn a bare site into a shopping mall, with every store open, within 18 months of breaking ground.
 That compares to around two years of construction alone for a project of a similar size.